 Why is the wait for clinicals so long?

-There are several reasons why students wait so long for clinicals.
-First, we are mandated by the State of Michigan as to how many students can be in our program and each classroom/clinical section; Delta is not the only college in the area using local hospitals/extended care facilities for their clinicals – thus space is limited; and there is a lack of clinical instructors.
+There are several factors that contribute to the wait period between semester of validation and clinical entry.
+We are mandated by the State of Michigan as to how many students can be in our program and each classroom/clinical section.
+Also, Delta is not the only college in the area using local hospitals/extended care facilities for their clinicals – thus space is limited.
 However, it is important to know that every student who validates will be offered admission to the clinical program with time.

 How do I apply for Delta’s nursing program(s)?